Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control formulation: theoretical framework

 \begin{remark} The functional $\J$ introduced in \cref{eq:def_ens_funct} designs an \emph{averaged} ensemble optimal control problem, as we saturate the dependence on the parameter $\theta$ by averaging with respect to the probability measure $\mu$.
 An alternative paradigm consists in optimizing with respect to the worst-case scenario.
 Namely, this would result in addressing the minimax problem induced by the functional

 recently studied in \cite{Scag25}.
 However, in the medical application that we are considering in the present paper, a minimax formulation can lead to over-conservative strategies.
 Indeed, it is more natural---and closer to the clinical practice---to design treatment strategies that are effective for the majority of the patients, rather than trying to achieve the best possible outcome on the worst-cases.
-This is due to the fact that the improvement on the least favorable systems of the ensemble usually comes at the expenses of a performance degradation on the most likely ones (see \cite[Section~6]{Scag25}). \end{remark}
+This is due to the fact that the improvement on the least favorable systems of the ensemble usually comes at the expenses of a performance degradation on the most likely ones (see \cite[Section~6]{Scag25}). {Nevertheless, for comparison, in \cref{sec:experiments} we include numerical simulations addressing the minimax ensemble control problem.} \end{remark}

 Below, we show that the ensemble optimal control problem consisting in minimizing $\J$ admits solution.
 Moreover, using the tools of $\Gamma$-convergence, we establish a `stability result' for the minimizers of $\J$ with respect to perturbations in $\mu$.
-Given a sequence $(\mu_N)_{N\geq1}\in\mathcal{P}(\Theta)$, we write $\mu_N\weak^* \mu$ as $N\to\infty$ to denote the weak-$*$ convergence of probability measures, i.e.,
+Given a sequence $(\mu_{k})_{{k}\geq1}\in\mathcal{P}(\Theta)$, we write $\mu_{k}\weak^* \mu$ as ${k}\to\infty$ to denote the weak-$*$ convergence of probability measures, i.e.,

 for every $\phi:\Theta\to\R$ bounded and continuous.